WLLY-FM

-WLLY-FM (99.5 FM, "La Ley") is a commercial radio station licensed to Palm Beach Gardens, Florida and serving the Greater West Palm Beach area.
-The station's format is Regional Mexican.
+WLLY-FM (99.5 FM, "La Ley 99.5") is an American commercial radio station licensed to Palm Beach Gardens, Florida.
+Owned by Glades Media Group, It serves the West Palm Beach radio market, and airs an regional Mexican radio format.

+The station's studios and offices are located on South Congress Avenue in Palm Springs, and the transmitter, a distinctive Landmark tower, is located on Hill Avenue in West Palm Beach.

 History

+WAFC-FM

 WLLY-FM launched as WAFC-FM 106.3 in Clewiston, Florida, on July 2, 1979.
 It was owned by Tri-County Stereo and broadcast a modern country format.
+In 2001, WAFC-FM moved to 99.5 MHz and upgraded to a Class C3 station.

+WLLY-FM

-WAFC-FM moved to 99.5 MHz and upgraded to a Class C3 station in 2001.
-It then moved to Palm Beach Gardens and downgraded back to Class A in 2009, allowing it to enter the West Palm Beach radio market.
+In 2009, WAFC-FM moved to Clewiston to Palm Beach Gardens, Florida and downgraded back to Class A, and The station flipped to a Regional Mexican format branded as "La Ley 99.5". allowing It to enter the West Palm Beach radio market, In May 13, 2010, WAFC-FM changed their call letters to WLLY-FM.

 HD Radio

-On September 6, 2018, WLLY launched a classic hip hop format on its HD3 subchannel, branded as "Yo!
+WLLY-FM is licensed to broadcast in the HD Radio format.
+On September 6, 2018, WLLY-FM launched a classic hip hop format on its HD3 subchannel, branded as "Yo!
 107.1" (simulcast on translator W296AW 107.1 FM Mangonia Park).
 That translator and the format are owned by Black Media Works, which used the translator to rebroadcast WJFP in Fort Pierce, Florida.
+On June 2025, WLLY-FM added the HD4 subchannel of WWRF simulcast.